 Leroy Wright is the Associate Vice Chancellor for Student Affairs.
 Leroy has served in this capacity since January 2016.
 Leroy brings 20 plus years of experience in student affairs to the position.
 Leroy most recently served as the Interim Vice Chancellor of Student Development at Appalachian State University during the 2016-2017 academic year.
 As the Associate Vice Chancellor, Leroy's leadership portfolio includes Career Development; Multicultural Student Development; Student Engagement and Leadership; University Housing; and University Recreation.
 Prior to coming to Appalachian, Leroy served a 14 year tenure at Ferris State University, 10 years as Dean of Student Life and 4 years in University Housing.
 In addition, Leroy has worked at the University of Dayton and Northern Arizona University in roles specific to University Housing and Multicultural Student Services.
 Leroy received his bachelors degree in Human Resource Management and Multicultural Relations from Ferris State University and received his Masters of Education in Counseling from Northern Arizona University.

-Matt served in a similar role for the Division as the Director of Administrative Support Services from July 2010 until his appointment as Assistant Vice Chancellor.
+As the Associate Vice Chancellor of Student Affairs, Matt's portfolio consits of Administrative Services, the Child Development Center, Electronic Student Services, University Housing, Director of Staff Deveopment & STrategic initiatives, Director of Assessment and Student Affairs Capital Projects.
+Matt served as the Director of Administrative Support Services from July 2010 until his appointment as Assistant Vice Chancellor.
 Matt previously served in higher education as the Senior Associate Director of Admissions at Appalachian and as Director for the University of North Carolina System Office at Fudan University in Shanghai, China.
 He has also provided consulting services to the Southeast Asian Ministers of Education Organization in Ho Chi Minh City, Vietnam, the Ministry of Education of Laos, National University of Laos, USAID in Afghanistan and the Tennessee Department of Human Services.
 Matt is a native North Carolinian with a BS in Business Administration from Appalachian and a Master of Public Policy in Education Policy from Peabody College at Vanderbilt University.

 Director of Student Affairs Assessment